-An investigator currently is a member of the Advisory Board for the Children's Justice Center to insure that the mission of our department is carried forth.
-The CJC, located in Heber City in Wasatch County, provides services for all children in both Summit and Wasatch Counties who have been abused both physically and sexually.
+An investigator currently is a member of the Advisory Board for the Children's Justice Center to insure that the goals of our department are met.
+The Children's Justice Center is located in Heber City in Wasatch County.
+The Center provides services for all children in both Summit and Wasatch Counties who have been abused both physically and/or sexually.
 Investigators play an active role in a multi-disciplinary team.
-Investigators, DCFS child protection workers, prosecutors work in this team approach that investigates all cases of child abuse in the Wasatch Back.
+Investigators, DCFS child protection workers, and prosecutors work in this team approach that investigates all cases of child abuse in the Wasatch Back.

 The Investigative Division has taken a proactive stance on drug enforcement operations.
-A full-time detective is assigned as a Drug Interdiction Officer (DIO) and concentrates efforts in undercover narcotics investigations, sting operations/VICE, and arrests, surveillance and intelligence gathering.
+A full-time detective is assigned as a Drug Interdiction Officer (DIO) and concentrates efforts in undercover narcotics investigations, sting operations/VICE, arrests, surveillance and intelligence gathering.
 The DIO works closely with other agencies, and is an active member of the Wasatch Back Narcotics Enforcement Team (BackNET) which also operates as a Major Crimes Task Force.